What Is Opioid Addiction?

-It is important to recognize addiction as a complex but treatable condition that requires a comprehensive approach involving medication-assisted treatment (like using methadone and buprenorphine), counseling, and support groups.
+It is important to recognize addiction as a complex but treatable condition that requires a comprehensive approach involving medication-assisted treatment (like using methadone and buprenorphine), counseling, and support groups in the recovery process.

-Recognizing the symptoms of opioid use disorders is critical for early intervention and treatment.
-Common symptoms include:
+Recognizing the symptoms of an opioid use disorder is critical for early intervention and treatment.

 - Cravings